dharmaR23/Measurement-Free-Repetition-code-using-just-stim/README.md

 ## Simulation Results

-Preliminary runs with `rounds=1` demonstrate the expected **exponential suppression** of logical error rates as the code distance increases from  to .
+Preliminary runs with `rounds=1` demonstrate the expected **exponential suppression** of logical error rates as the code distance increases .

 This serves as a sanity check.